jpittma1/ENPM690/HW3/ENPM690_hw3/README.md

 # ENPM690 HW#3
+1) Keyboard operation of turtlebot robot in Gazebo
-Autonomous robotic exploration based on multiple rapidly-exploring randomized trees
+2) Autonomous robotic exploration based on multiple rapidly-exploring randomized trees

+This is a ROS-1 (Melodic) project using C++

 ENPM690 Spring 2022
 Section RO01